MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Configure a domain account in Active Directory

 - Create a domain account in your Active Directory.
 The domain account is a typical Active Directory account (it can be a non-admin account).
-This account will be used to add the SCOM Management Servers to your existing domain.
+This account will be used to add the System Center Operations Manager Management Servers to your existing domain.
       :::image type="Active directory users" source="media/create-operations-manager-managed-instance/active-directory-users.png" alt-text="Screenshot of Active directory users.":::
 - Ensure that this account has the [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain) to join other servers to your domain.
 - You can use an existing domain account if it has these [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain).
-- Configured domain account must be used in SCOM Managed Instance creation (preview) at later steps.
+- Configured domain account must be used in SCOM Managed Instance (preview) creation at later steps.

 ## Create and configure a computer group